d16-processor/d16/README.md

 It can be built on OS X by:

 ```
 cd assembler
 xcodebuild
 ```

 and on linux by:

 ```
 cd assembler/d16-asm
 ./configure
 make
 ```

+If you get an error like `configure: error: cannot find install-sh, install.sh, or shtool in "." "./.." "./../.."`, run `automake --force-missing --add-missing`.

 ## CPU Layout
 A general layout of the CPU is provided here, this is subject to change during the project
 ![alt text](https://raw.githubusercontent.com/C-Elegans/d16/master/D16%20Cpu%20Diagram.png "D16 CPU Diagram")